mark-watson/Clojure-AI-Book/manuscript/opennlp.md

   :repl-options {:init-ns opennlp-clj.core})
   ~~~~~~~~

 Note the use of **:java-source-paths** to specify where the Java codes stored in the project.
 When you use **lein run** to try the example, both the Java and Clojure code is compiled.
 When I first wrote this example, I used the maven output target for the OpenNLP example in my Java AI book.
 I left the dependency in this **project.clj** file commented out and instead added the two Java source files to this project.
+Copying the code into this project should make it easier for you to run this example.

-TBD:
+In the following listing notice that I have two versions of each function: one returns Java data structures and one returns a Clojure **seq**.

-{lang="clojue",linenos=on}
+{lang="clojure",linenos=on}
 ~~~~~~~~
 (ns opennlp-clj.core
   (:import (com.markwatson.opennlp NLP)))